markteicher/tenable_vm_scan_extractor.py/README.md

 - logfile messages for failed scan detail requests

 ### Pass 3 scan-name counts do not match Pass 1
-The script design expects Pass 3 to preserve the authoritative `name` count from Pass 1.
+The script design expects Pass 3 to preserve the scan count from Pass 1.

 Inspect: